 5. Separate Work and Personal Life

 To keep your work and personal life separate, use different devices if possible.
-Avoid using work devices for personal activities like email, banking, or shopping online.
-For instance, if you use your work laptop for personal online shopping, a malware infection could compromise both your personal and work data.
-Don’t save work passwords in your personal browser, as compromising your personal device could put work accounts at risk.
+Avoid using work devices for personal activities like email, banking, or social media.
+For instance, if you use your work laptop for personal online shopping and click on a dodgy website, a malware infection could compromise both your personal and work accounts.
+Don’t save work passwords in your personal browser, as a compromise of your personal device could put work accounts at risk.
 This separation helps protect sensitive work information and reduces the risk of cross-contamination between personal and professional data.

 6. Secure Smart Home Devices

 Many homes now have IoT devices like smart TVs, thermostats, doorbells and cameras.
 Unfortunately, smart devices, like any internet connected device, are vulnerable to hacking – take the case of a baby monitor that was hijacked by a malicious threat actor in the UK.
-Ensure these devices are password-protected and updated with the latest firmware.
-For example, change the default username and password of your home Wi-Fi router to something unique and secure.
-Use WPA3 encryption for added security, and make sure your network is password-protected.
-Regularly update the firmware on your smart devices to protect against known vulnerabilities.
-These steps help safeguard your home network and prevent hackers exploiting bugs in the software to gain access to your smart home devices.
+Ensure these devices are password protected and updated with the latest firmware to protect against vulnerabilities.
+These steps can help safeguard your home network and prevent hackers exploiting bugs in the software to gain access to your smart home devices.

 7. Teach Kids About Online Safety